First-principles systems builder

 Operational Excellence as Default

 I come from environments where system failure had immediate economic consequences.
 Factory lines stopping.
 Trucks broken down.
 I build observability and failure recovery from day one.
-Not as an afterthought.
-Not as a "phase 2."
-From day one.

 What I'm Skeptical Of